 In a region known for its white wines, Valpolicella makes some of the best red wines in the world.
 Home to four appellations, these wines are distinguished more in the style of their making than the grapes that make the wine.
 That is because all four styles are made from the same blend of native grapes.

-Today the valley boasts of four appellations: Valpolicella DOC, Valpolicella Ripasso DOC, Amarone della Valpolicella DOCG and Recioto della Valpolicella DOCG.
+Nowadays, it is dubbed the “pearl of Verona” and is one of Italy’s most important wine areas.
+The valley boasts of four appellations: Valpolicella DOC, Valpolicella Ripasso DOC, Amarone della Valpolicella DOCG and Recioto della Valpolicella DOCG.
 All of which enjoy international fame.
 The unique thing about these four wines is that they are made from the same blend of grapes.

 Four styles, one blend

 The two most important native varieties are Corvina and Rondinella.
 Under the rules of the appellation, all four of these wines must be made from the same blend of these two varieties.
 The inclusion of other varieties is limited.
-The blend must include 45-95% Corvina (up to 50% can be Corvinone, another local variety), 5-30% Rondinella and up to 25% approved other variety.
-The blend is never more than three varieties, and often the third grape is Molinaro, another native vine.
+The blend must include 45-95% Corvina (up to 50% can be Corvinone, another local variety), 5-30% Rondinella and up to 25% approved other varieties.
+The blend is never more than three varieties.

 Try all the wines of Valpolicella

-The lightest, easiest going of the bunch, Valpolicella DOC opens the gates to this valley.
+The lightest, easiest going of the bunch, Valpolicella DOC, opens the gates to this valley.
 A favourite of Ernest Hemingway, he once said it is, “light, dry, red wine… as friendly as the house of your brother.”
-An apt description of this wine, usually on the market by the following spring after harvest, its alcohol content usually hovers around 11%.
-It is a young wine, customarily harvested mid-September, it ferments in steel for 7-10 days and never ages in wood.
-With its distinct cherry and rose scents that pair well with most food.
+An apt description for this wine, which is usually on the market the following spring after harvest and generally has a lower alcohol content than the other wines from the region.
+It is a young wine, customarily harvested in mid-September, ferments in steel for 7-10 days and rarely ages in wood.
+With its distinct cherry and rose scents it pairs well with most food.
 It is fresh and lively with a velvety mouthfeel that is widely appreciated.